hawkgs/angular/adev/src/app/features/home/animation/README.md

 # `Animation` API

-The `Animation` class provides an simplistic interface for creating and processing CSS-based animations.
+The `Animation` class provides a simplistic interface for creating and processing CSS-based animations.
 In essence, it represents a CSS animation player.

 ## API